sammurcio-ahead/iot-hub-c-m0wifi-getstartedkit/README.md

 ## 1.7 Modify the Remote Monitoring sample

 - Unzip the [example code](https://github.com/Azure-Samples/iot-hub-c-m0wifi-getstartedkit/archive/master.zip), and double-click the file `remote_monitoring.ino` to open the project in the Arduino IDE.
-- You will be prompted to creat a folder.
+- You will be prompted to create a folder.
 Do this, and move the other files in the folder into the newly created child folder
 - In the project, look for the following lines of code:

 ```